 Thus the anti-abortion position doesn’t clearly follow from either scripture or church tradition.
 Instead what happens is that people already have moral views, and they then look to their religion for support.
 In other words, moral convictions aren’t usually derived from scripture or church tradition so much as superimposed on them.
 (For example, American Christians used the Bible to both support and oppose slavery.)
 But even if the pro-life position did follow from a religious tradition, that would only be relevant for religious believers.
 For the rest of us, and for many religious believers too, the best way to adjudicate our disputes without resorting to violence is to conscientiously examine the arguments for and against moral propositions by shining the light of reason upon them.
 Having done this the vast majority of ethicists have concluded that abortion isn’t generally morally problematic.

 It also clearly follows that religious believers have no right to impose their views upon the rest of us.
-We live in a morally pluralistic society where informed by the ethos of the Enlightenment, we should reject attempts to impose theocracy.
+We live in a morally pluralistic society where, informed by the ethos of the Enlightenment, we should reject theocracy.
 We should allow people to follow their conscience in moral matters—you can drink alcohol—as long as others aren’t harmed—you shouldn’t drink and drive.
 In philosophy of law, this is known as the harm principle.
 Now if rational argumentation supported the view that a zygote is a full person, then we might have reason to outlaw abortion, inasmuch as abortion would harm another person.
 (I say might because the fact that something is a person doesn’t necessarily imply that’s it wrong to kill it, as defenders of war, self-defense, and capital punishment claim.)

 But for now, the received view among ethicists is that the pro-life arguments fail, primarily because the fetus satisfies few if any of the necessary and sufficient conditions for personhood.
 The impartial view, backed by contemporary biology and philosophical argumentation, is that a zygote is a potential person.
 That doesn’t mean it has no moral significance, but it does mean that it has less significance than an actual person.
 An acorn may become an oak tree, but an oak tree it is not.
-You may believe that your God puts souls into newly fertilized eggs, thereby granting them full personhood, but that is a religious belief which isn’t grounded in science or philosophical ethics.
+You may believe that your God puts souls into newly fertilized eggs, thereby granting them full personhood, but that is a religious belief that isn’t grounded in science or philosophical ethics.

 As for American politics and abortion, no doubt much of the anti-abortion rhetoric in American society comes from a punitive, puritanical desire to punish people for having sex.
 Moreover, many are hypocritical on the issue, simultaneously opposing abortion as well as the only proven ways of reducing it—good sex education and readily available birth control.